m-ab-s/media-autobuild_suite/README.md

 `/build/media-suite_compile.sh`

-- This is the compiling script, it builds all the libs and tools we want, like ffmpeg; mplayer; etc. You can also inspect it and see how to compile your own tools.
+- This is the compiling script, it builds all the libs and tools we want, like ffmpeg, etc. You can also inspect it and see how to compile your own tools.
 Normally you can copy the code and paste it in the mintty shell (except `make -j $cpuCount`, here you need to put your cpu count).
 You don't need to start this script, it's called by the batch script.

 `/build/media-suite_update.sh`